Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726870-f430959c-14a3-44fc-8c84-8f630637428a.png)

-To trigger this privilege escalation we just need to run:
+To trigger this vulnerability we just need to run:

 ```
 sudo /usr/sbin/service vstpd restart